EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

-1. How will your team communicate?
+1. How will your team communicate? <!-- this will be solved via communication choices ideally top 2>
 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?

 ## Meeting Schedule